 Ji▫o jal mėh jal ā▫e kẖatānā. Ŧi▫o joṯī sang joṯ samānā.

-The way (jal) water (khataana) indistinguishably mixes with water,
+Like (jal) water (khattaana) indistinguishably mixes with water.

-(tio) similarly his/her (jot) soul (samaana) merges (sang) with (joti) the Supreme Soul, the Creator. —
+(Tiau) similarly his/her (joti) soul (samaana) merges (sang-i) with (jot-i) the Supreme Spirit, the Creator.

 ਮਿਟਿ ਗਏ ਗਵਨ ਪਾਏ ਬਿਸ੍ਰਾਮ ॥ ਨਾਨਕ ਪ੍ਰਭ ਕੈ ਸਦ ਕੁਰਬਾਨ ॥੮॥੧੧॥